ChemicalDevelopment/PGS/README.md

 I believe that this question is not always relevant to research.
 Researching in maths, or any subject may lend itself to other problems in the future.
 Understanding the world around us and how it works is often priceless.

 ## Explanation
-For a more in-detail explanation, see our wiki, but here's a short explanation:
+For a more in-detail explanation, see our wiki (https://github.com/ChemicalDevelopment/PGS/wiki), but here's a short explanation:

 Primes are numbers that can't be made from multiplying two other integers together.
 The first few primes are 2, 3, 5, 7, 11, 13.
 A few example functions that return primes for the first few values are: